meltano/meltano/docs/src/_guide/integration.md

-Meltano [manages your tap and target configuration](#plugin-configuration) for you, makes it easy to [select which entities and attributes to extract](#selecting-entities-and-attributes-for-extraction), and keeps track of [the incremental replication state](#incremental-replication-state), so that subsequent pipeline runs with the same job ID will always pick up right where the previous run left off.
+Meltano [manages your tap and target configuration](#plugin-configuration) for you, makes it easy to [select which entities and attributes to extract](#selecting-entities-and-attributes-for-extraction), and keeps track of [the incremental replication state](#incremental-replication-state), so that subsequent pipeline runs with the same state ID will always pick up right where the previous run left off.

 You can run EL(T) pipelines using [`meltano elt`](/reference/command-line-interface#elt).